carystanley/slpkitty-vocabcards/README.md

 ## ToDo:

 * Make Exercise into Problem List
 * Rename Problems "problem" to "choices"
-* Organize Categories into "Config"
-* Allow user to select Category from DropDown
 * Ability to do Audio prompt
 * Different Prompt Config
 * CSS Styling of Exercises